Dirac231/BetterFuzz/README.md

 You can simply call the functions against the base URL like this (notice the slash at the end)
 ```bash
 dirfuzz [URL/PATH/]

 filefuzz [URL/PATH/]

 apifuzz [URL/PATH/]
 ```
+Moreover, you will need to install the ```seclists``` project, and download some extra wordlists I put together from the "Wordlists" folder